 The United Kingdom General Data Protection Regulation retains the GDPR in UK domestic law now the transition period has ended and the UK has left the EU, but the UK has the independence to keep the framework under review.
 The ‘UK GDPR’ sits alongside an amended version of the DPA 2018.
 The key principles, rights and obligations remain the same.
 However, there are implications for the rules on transfers of personal data between the UK and the EEA.

+What is Personal Data?
 Any information (information is also referred to as data) of an identified or identifiable natural person.
 As well as the obvious ‘name’, this includes reference numbers, online identifiers, location data, physical, physiological, mental, genetic, economic, cultural or social information that can be used on its own or put together to identify that person.

 Natural person (see above).

-There is a distinction between those that ‘control’ data and those that ‘process’ it.
-The distinction is important because there are slightly different requirements applied depending on which you are.
+There is a distinction between those who ‘control’ data and those who ‘process’ it.
+The distinction is important because there are slightly different requirements applied depending on who you are.
 The data ‘controller’ is the natural or legal person, public authority, agency or other body which alone or in conjunction with others determines why the data is needed, (the purpose) and how it will be processed.
 If you’re a controller, then you’ll also be a processor.
 To use an analogy of driving a car, if you’re the driver then you could also be considered a passenger.
 All passengers have to wear a seatbelt but if you’re a driver then you have other tasks and requirements to meet.

 The data ‘processor’ is any natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
 The processor would be a third-party supplying a service to the controller.